Lake Okeechobee

 - Location and Size:

-The lake and its surrounding wetlands support a diverse array of wildlife, including:- Birds: Ospreys, herons, egrets, and roseate spoonbills.
+The lake and surrounding marshes support a wide variety of wildlife, including:- Birds: Ospreys, herons, egrets, ibises, and roseate spoonbills, along with migratory waterfowl in cooler months.

-- Reptiles and Mammals: Alligators, turtles, and otters.
+- Reptiles and Mammals: Alligators, turtles, otters, and other wetland species that thrive in and around the marshy shoreline.

 Recreational Opportunities